emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 author = "Elise Cutts"
 categories = ["German", "Opinion and Analysis"] date = 2022-09-16T16:00:00Z
-description = "As an English native speaker, explicitly calling out that I'm female all the time feels more backwards than progressive — many German speakers feel exactly the opposite" enableComments = true images = ["https://monoglotanxiety.s3.us-east-2.amazonaws.com/2022/09/gendern.png"] sidebar = "right" subtitle = "As an English native speaker, explicitly calling out that I'm female all the time feels more backwards than progressive.
-Many German speakers feel exactly the opposite" summary = "" tags = ["Learn German", "Inclusive Language", "Politics"] title = "Why I don't like to \"gendern\" in German — and why I do it anyways" type = "featured"
+description = "As an English native speaker, explicitly calling out that I'm female all the time feels more backwards than progressive.
+Many German speakers feel exactly the opposite" enableComments = true images = ["https://monoglotanxiety.s3.us-east-2.amazonaws.com/2022/09/gendern.png"] sidebar = "right" subtitle = "As an English native speaker, explicitly calling out that I'm female all the time feels more backwards than progressive.
+Many German speakers feel exactly the opposite" summary = "As an English native speaker, explicitly calling out that I'm female all the time feels more backwards than progressive.
+Many German speakers feel exactly the opposite" tags = ["Learn German", "Inclusive Language", "Politics"] title = "Why I don't like to \"gendern\" in German — and why I do it anyways" type = "featured"